Skip to content

 Carbon in Agriculture

-The importance of carbon in agriculture is recognised by governments, international organisations, and research institutions.
-The Western Australian Department of Primary Industries and Regional Development, for instance, acknowledges the role of agricultural soils in carbon management and provides technical assistance and resources to support carbon farming practices.
-Many countries have also included soil carbon sequestration as part of their strategies to reduce greenhouse gas emissions and mitigate climate change.
+Governments, international organisations, and research institutions recognise the importance of carbon in agriculture.
+For instance, the Western Australian Department of Primary Industries and Regional Development acknowledges the role of agricultural soils in carbon management and provides technical assistance and resources to support carbon farming practices.
+Many countries have also included soil carbon sequestration in their strategies to reduce greenhouse gas emissions and mitigate climate change.

 Research and Policy

-Research in the field of soil carbon sequestration and carbon management in agriculture is ongoing.
-Earth system models and scientific studies are continuously exploring the potential of agricultural soils as carbon sinks and investigating the impacts of different management practices on carbon storage and emissions.
+Research in soil carbon sequestration and carbon management in agriculture is ongoing.
+Earth system models and scientific studies continuously explore the potential of agricultural soils as carbon sinks and investigate the impacts of different management practices on carbon storage and emissions.
 This knowledge helps inform policymakers, farmers, and stakeholders about the best approaches to maximise carbon sequestration while maintaining agricultural productivity.

 Agroforestry